Ring-Mesh: A Scalable and High-Performance Approach for Manycore Accelerators: Simulation

 Next, we plot the power consumption comparison between the proposed model and the standard 2D-mesh in Figure~\ref{fig:power_tot}.
 It is worth to note that the power consumption of the proposed NoC architecture is the summation of the power consumption of both ringlets and mesh routers.
 For one topology block (16 cores), the power consumption is $0.399$~W and $0.492$~W, respectively for the mesh router and the ringlet.
 However, as the size of the network grows, the total power consumption of ringlets starts to dominate.
 For instance, for 16 topology blocks (i.e., 256 cores), the power consumption of routers is $1.276$~W while the 64 ringlets consume $2.703$~W, which is more than $2\times$ of total routers power consumption.
 Following this trend, for 1024 core configuration, all the ringlets consume around $2.5\times$ of the total power consumption referred to all the routers.
 Apart from that, for network size of 16 cores, both the proposed design and the flattened 2D-mesh consume almost the same amount of power.
 However, as the core count of the network started to grow, the 2D-mesh starts to consume comparatively more power.
 For the $16\times8$ network configuration, the proposed model consume $2.4$~W while the conventional design consumes $4.5$~W. The situation becomes worse when it touches $32.8$~W for connecting 1024 cores, which represents $141.3\%$ relatively more power compared to the proposed design.
+Finally, we found that the total power consumption for 16x1 size proposed NoC is 0.89 Watt (0.37 Watt is consumed by the 2D-mesh router).
+Thus the network for connecting 4x4 cores consume (approx) 58.43\% of the total power.
+Furthermore, for 16x2 and 16x4 network size, power consumptions are 48\% and 40\% of the total NoC power respectively.
+Such data confirm that our design is scalable and also power efficient (as the network size grows).